mal1kc/proje_ogrenci_aidat/readme.md

     - [X] delete create button
         - [X] on receipt listing
         - [X] on paymentPeriod listing
-    -  [X] delete delete button on all listings all panes avaliable
+    -  [X] delete delete button on all listings all panes available
     - [X] fix receipt details
     - [X] all of period - end/start date is Invalid Date
 - [ ] site admin issues